 - The balance of the clause’s detriment to the employer and employee.

 - Whether the clause restricts the employee’s sole means of support.

 - Whether the restrict employment is merely incidental to the main employment.

 Generally, the only business interests sufficient to justify enforcement of a non-compete agreement are preventing the disclosure of a former employer’s trade secrets or the use of a former employer’s proprietary customer information to solicit the former employer’s customers.

 NLRB’s Focus and What Employers Should Consider Next

 In the wake of the memorandum, The NLRB has actively targeted non-compete agreements, emphasizing their violation of employees’ rights under the NLRA.
 Recent actions against Juvly Aesthetics in Cincinnati, Ohio spotlight this crackdown, urging employers to reconsider restrictive terms that hinder fair competition and employee mobility

 For now, employers should be mindful of what language is used in their non-compete agreements to ensure they are narrowly tailored to protect a legitimate business interest rather than impair fair competition by keeping employees from leaving.
 As long as Ohio employers are following the standard set forth in Brentlinger, the memorandum may not pose a threat in the future.

-For additional information or assistance with a review of your employment policies and non-compete agreements, please contact KJK’s Labor and Employment Chair Rob Gilmore (RSG@kjk.com; 216.736.7240) or any of our other partners in our Labor and Employment Practice Group.
+For additional information or assistance with a review of your employment policies and non-compete agreements, please contact KJK’s Chair of Labor and Employment, Rob Gilmore (RSG@kjk.com; 216.736.7240),or any of our other partners in our Labor and Employment Practice Group.